hansomgreekgod/MoodTrackerr/README.md

 # MoodTrackerr
-Project : Track my daily mood
+Project : Track your daily mood

 'MoodTrackerr' is majorly inspired by Mr. Mood for iOS.
 The idea is simple: every day, you record your mood within the application. if you want, you can add a note to give more information on why you're feeling a certain way (ex.
 "I got a new job! 😃" or "There was no cheesecake left for dessert 😞 ").